wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/localfile.rst

 only-future-events
 ^^^^^^^^^^^^^^^^^^

-Change the default value to *yes* to collect only events generated after the Wazuh starts.
-If it's left by default, Wazuh will read all log content from a given Windows Event Channel since the last time Wazuh was stopped.
+Set it to *yes* to collect only events generated after the Wazuh starts.

+By default, when Wazuh starts it will read all log content from a given Windows Event Channel since the last time Wazuh was stopped.

 Only compatible with `eventchannel` log format.